ohager/burst-balance-alert/README.md

 ```
 https://discordapp.com/api/webhooks/1234567890981733/cVoNiUCPmHZgqXa85tJBQf8vzyWiwrcR6S7xBHefHrYbiR9-6vPR9Uzgz3X5wkYNroT_
                                     |___________________________________________________________________________________|
-                                                    Use this part as your msgAddress
+                                           Use this part as your address part for msgRecipient - discord:<address>
 ```

 🚨 KEEP THIS KEYS SECRET 🚨